simonw/s3-credentials/docs/other-commands.md

 Add `--details` to include details of the bucket ACL, website configuration and public access block settings.
 This is useful for running a security audit of your buckets.

-Using `--details` adds three additional API calls for each bucket, so it is advisable to use it with one or more explicit bucket names.
+Using `--details` adds several additional API calls for each bucket, so it is advisable to use it with one or more explicit bucket names.
 ```
 % s3-credentials list-buckets simonw-test-public-website-bucket --details
 [